madmax0404/kaggle-childmind-silver-medal/README.md

 **Future Enhancements could include:**
 * Integrating external datasets for transfer learning or data augmentation.
-* Conducting more in-depth feature importance analysis to identify critical biomarkers of PIU.
+* Conducting more in-depth feature importance analysis to identify critical indicators of PIU.
 * Investigating explainable AI (XAI) techniques to make model predictions more interpretable for clinical applications.
 * Investigating the noticeable difference between CV score (0.529) and LB score (0.461) which may indicate overfitting.
 * Applying better ensemble techniques.